ZoneCog/Opencog_ubuntu1804LTS_setup/README.md

 ### Add the following line to fstab:
 /swapfile none swap sw 0 0

-6. check that the swapfile was actually added: cat /proc/meminfo
+6. check that the swapfile was actually added: swapon --show

 ### Install Git (only if you use an older Ubuntu)